pymc-devs/pytensor/doc/extending/inplace.rst

 .. warning::
    Failure to correctly mark down views and inplace operations using :attr:`Op.view_map` and :attr:`Op.destroy_map` can lead to nasty bugs.
-In the absence of this information, Pytensor might assume that it is safe to execute an inplace operation on some inputs before doing other calculations on the previous values of the inputs.
+In the absence of this information, PyTensor might assume that it is safe to execute an inplace operation on some inputs before doing other calculations on the previous values of the inputs.
 For example, in the code: ``y = log(x); x2 = add_inplace(x, z)`` it is imperative to do the logarithm before the addition (because after the addition, the original x that we wanted to take the logarithm of is gone).
-If Pytensor does not know that ``add_inplace`` changes the value of ``x`` it might invert the order and that will certainly lead to erroneous computations.
+If PyTensor does not know that ``add_inplace`` changes the value of ``x`` it might invert the order and that will certainly lead to erroneous computations.